 - William R. Reardon Undergraduate Award

-* Awarded for outstanding academic achievement to a student majoring in an arts or humanities discipline, in honor of William R. Reardon, Professor of Dramatic Art (1965-86) and Associate Dean of the College of Letters and Science (1979-86), emeritus.
+Awarded for outstanding academic achievement to a student with a major in Humanities and Fine Arts, in honor of William R. Reardon, Professor of Dramatic Art (1965-86) and Associate Dean of the College of Letters and Science (1979-86), emeritus.

-In order to be considered for one of the awards, each self-nomination must be accompanied with the following materials:
+In order to be considered for one of the awards, each online self-nomination form must be accompanied with the following materials:

-- A letter of recommendation from a UCSB faculty member.
-Letters should include comments concerning scholarly achievement, service to the campus community, and any special circumstances for consideration.
-The letters should be emailed to Valerie Gonzalez, Assistant to the Dean, at firstname.lastname@example.org.
+- A letter of recommendation from a UCSB faculty member, preferably in your major department.
+Letters of recommendation should discuss scholarly achievement, as well as any service to the campus community, or special circumstances you would like us to consider.
+The letters should be emailed to Alicia Melero, Assistant to the Dean, at firstname.lastname@example.org.

-* Where appropriate, nominees for the Colville-Dearborn, Leal, and Reardon awards are considered for the Deans’ Award for Outstanding Senior, provided the academic achievement and community service involvement are consistent with the Deans’ Award criteria.
+* Where appropriate, one nominee for the Colville-Dearborn, Leal, and Reardon awards will be selected for the Deans’ Award for Outstanding Senior, based on academic achievement consistent with the Deans’ Award criteria.